 HurtzLab encompasses the basic and applied research activities of Dr. Greg Hurtz, in collaboration with his students and colleagues.
 Dr. Hurtz is currently a Professor of Psychology at California State University, Sacramento with a background in industrial/organizational psychology, psychometrics, and statistical methods.
-He has been on the faculty at Sacramento State for over 12 years regularly teaching industrial psychology and various courses in research methods, statistics, and psychological testing/measurement at both the undergraduate and graduate levels.
+He has been on the faculty at Sacramento State since 2002 regularly teaching industrial psychology and various courses in research methods, statistics, and psychological testing/measurement at both the undergraduate and graduate levels.
 He has maintained an active research program and has chaired over 20 master's theses and supervised many other student projects, mostly within the areas of industrial and quantitative psychology.
 Prior to Sacramento State, he worked for two years as a full time measurement statistician at Excelsior College, and prior to that he held several internship-level positions in industrial psychology and psychometrics while completing his master's and doctorate degrees.
 A listing of his research publications and presentations can be viewed by clicking the "Recent Research" link above.

 Also visit Greg Hurtz on:

 In this area of research we focus primarily on the development and use of psychological measures in the context of employee selection and training.
 Recent and current projects fall into the following topic areas:

 Cognitive ability tests are consistently strong predictors of job performance across a variety of jobs.
 We carry out research developing measures of different cognitive abilities following taxonomies such as the CHC and O*NET models.
 We have developed and pilot tested some of these tests with undergraduate research participants, and others in police academies throughout the State of CA. We evaluate the dimensionality of the tests and calibrate items in both Rasch and item response theory models.